Kansas Micro-Internship Program

 How does the program work for Kansas companies and non-profit organizations?

-Through this program, companies and organizations based in Kansas or employ a significant number of Kansas residents can receive grant funding for Micro-Internship opportunities ($250 per project for a maximum of two projects) if the selected student is enrolled in a Kansas public college or university.
+Through this program, companies, non-profit organizations, and entrepreneurs based in Kansas or that employ a significant number of Kansas residents can hire their first Micro-Intern for free up to $500 if the selected student is enrolled in a Kansas public college or university.
 Students are not considered employees or contractors; they are paid directly by Parker Dewey as an independent contractor.
 Participation is voluntary and at no cost to institutions.
 To view a step-by-step guide, click here.

 Kansas employer web page: https://info.parkerdewey.com/kansasemployers